-As no market benefits have been identified, our preferred option has a negative NPV of \$88.89 million.
+As no market benefits have been identified, our preferred option has a negative PV of \$88.89 million.
 Importantly, reducing bushfire risk is not a relevant class of market benefit as set out in clause 5.17.1(c)(4) and, as such, is not included in this calculation.
-However, the Regulatory Impact Statement, prepared to support the Regulations, identified a net benefit from this project when the benefit of bushfire risk reduction is considered.10
+Nevertheless, the Regulatory Impact Statement, prepared to support the Regulations, identified a net benefit from this project when the benefit of bushfire risk reduction is considered.
+More recently, Energy Safe Victoria published a REFCL cost benefit analysis which concluded that the REFCL program is likely to be a prudent investment in mitigating future catastrophic fire damage caused by powerline failures in extreme conditions.
+This evidence provides further support for the overall benefit of the installation program, notwithstanding the negative PV presented above.